I know I need help planning for my care, but where do I start?

 Empowerline helps individuals transition out of nursing homes into community settings through two programs:

-If you are a Medicaid eligible nursing home resident and have been living in a nursing home for at least three months, empowerline can help your transition through a program called MFP.
-We use MFP to pay for your expenses involved in any move, such as acquiring furniture and household items, assisting with moving costs, home modifications, and utility deposits, for up to 365 days after your transition.
+If you are a Medicaid eligible nursing home resident and have been living in a nursing home for at least three months, empowerline can help your transition through a program called Community Transitions (formerly known as Money Follows the Person [MFP]).
+We use Community Transitions to pay for your expenses involved in any move, such as acquiring furniture and household items, assisting with moving costs, home modifications, and utility deposits, for up to 365 days after your transition.
 Visit Georgia’s Department of Community Health for more information about the Money Follows the Person program.

 Nursing Home Transition Program